grimmelm/nft/nftlaw.md

 the NFT market, he will have to investigate the entire chain of title of the NFT he is buying to make sure that no Alices before him have quietly given away part of the copyright.
-This need for investigation runs contrary to the crypto ethos that as much as possible should be don in public and on-chain.
+This need for investigation runs contrary to the crypto ethos that as much as possible should be done in public and on-chain.
 So maybe exclusive licenses entered into by one owner should _not_ run with the NFT.

 So far, we have enumerated three different possibilities for what happens when Alice sells the NFT to Bob: